zhong-yy/GraPly/README.md

 - **GraPly** is a program to calculate the gravity and GGT of (convex) general polyhedrons using singularity-free closed-form solutions.
 - **GraTet** is a program for forward modelling of gravity fields and GGTs using tetrahedral unstructured grids.
-- **Sites** generates regular grid of measuring points in a text file.
+- **Sites** generates regular grid of measuring points in a ASCII file.

 To remove the program binaries and object files, just type 'make clean'.